valeryz/CycleStarter/README.md

 (1_006_355 : nat)
 ```

-The cycles are collected at the moment, and there's no mechanism yet to distribute it to the projects.
+The cycles are collected into the canister, and there's no mechanism yet to distribute it to the projects.
 This could be achieved by writing the code that would allow them to security claim funds.

 ## TODO